 Heirloom Tarheel Green Pole Beans

-Whenever I share about my family's green beans, I'm always asked where people can get them!
-You can watch this video where I shared my family's story of seed saving this particular strain of beans for over a hundred years, throughout five generations.
+Whenever I share about my family’s green beans, I’m always asked where people can get them!
+You can watch this video where I share my family’s story of seed-saving this particular strain of beans for over a hundred years through five generations.

 Unfortunately, the certification and laws required for selling seeds in Washington state are simply too much for our small operation.
-I just grow them for our home use and to have a little bit extra each year.
+I just grow them, choose the healthiest-looking beans, and then save the dried beans for our home use and to have a little bit extra each year.

 What Are Leather Britches?

-Leather Britches are green beans that have been preserved by stringing and drying, rather than canning, or other forms of preservation.
+Leather Britches (also known as “shuck beans” or “shucky beans”) are an old-time traditional Appalachian method of preserving green beans.
+They are fresh string beans preserved by stringing and drying rather than canning or using other forms of preservation.

-During the Great Depression, my grandmother did can some food, but they had a limited amount of jars, so she really had to choose what food went into jars vs. other forms of food preservation that were available to her.
+During the Great Depression, my grandma canned some food, but they had a limited number of canning jars, so she really had to choose what food went into Mason jars vs. other forms of food preservation that were available to her.

 What Beans Make the Best Leather Britches?